Collateral Contracts: Everything You Need to Know

 Consideration and Estoppel

 Consideration is a contract requirement under common law and means that each party must bring something of value to the table.
 If a party wants to legally enforce a contract, it must show that it provided a benefit or suffered damages.
-While money can sometimes serve as consideration, this is not always sufficient.
+While money can sometimes serve as a consideration, this is not always sufficient.
 Consideration does not necessarily need to constitute a fair and legal exchange but must be judged as adequate by the court.

 If you need help with collateral contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.